Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Discussion

 The evaluation approach in Sect.~\ref{sec:evaluation} is similar to leave-one-out cross-validation, as, for each \(i = 1, 2, \ldots, N\), no information from the \(i\)th local models are used for simulating data at the \(i\)th location.
 However, it would be too computationally demanding to fit the global models to data from all but the \(i\)th location for each \(i = 1, 2, \ldots, N\).
 We therefore allow a slight data contamination, by using the same global models for simulating data at each location.
 The global models depend on data from thousands of different weather stations, while only relying on less than \(10\) covariates.
 It therefore seems reasonable to assume that a global model fitted to data from all \(N\) locations is approximately identical to a global model fitted to data from \(N - 1\) locations.
 For most practical purposes, our evaluation approach can therefore be considered as leave-one-out cross-validation.
 We tested this assumption by fitting our global temperature model to data from \(N - 1\) locations, for \(10\) randomly selected locations.
 The differences between the linear predictors of these \(10\) models, and between the linear predictor of the model fitted to all \(N\) locations, had an order of magnitude of \(0.01^\circ\)C. This is so small that we do not believe it would have affected our model evaluation in a considerable way.

 For, e.g., hydrological applications, the dependencies between local daily precipitation and temperature may be of importance.
 Our method is unable to fully capture these, as precipitation and temperature are downscaled separately.
-Parts of the dependence structure are still captured by our method, as the daily ERA5 temperature and precipitation values are used as covariates in all of the global and the local GAMs.
-However, to achieve a truly multivariate downscaling method, the local time-series models would need to model the joint distributions of temperature and precipitation data.
-Similarly, our method performs separate downscaling for each location of interest, and is unable to capture the joint distribution between local weather at two nearby locations.
+Parts of the dependence structure are still captured by our method, as the daily ERA5 temperature and precipitation values are used as covariates in all of the global and the local GAMs, for both variables.
+However, to fully capture the internal variability between temperature and precipitation, the local time-series models would need to model the joint distributions of temperature and precipitation data.
+Similarly, our method performs separate downscaling for each location of interest, and is unable to capture the internal variability between local weather at two nearby locations.
+This is examined more closely in Appendix~\ref{app:spatial-coherence}.
+There, we show that the downscaling models are able to capture some spatial properties of local data well, while failing to properly capture other spatial properties.
 Further work on extending the time-series component of our model, using, e.g., multivariate ARMA models, state-space models or latent Gaussian models, might therefore make it possible to perform fully multivariate downscaling of both temperature and precipitation data, at multiple locations, jointly.
+It might also be possible to turn our downscaled ensembles of temperature and precipitation into multivariate ensembles, using a high-dimensional version of the Schaake Shuffle \citep{ClarkEtAl2004SchaakeShuffleMethod}.
+However, the Schaake Shuffle has mainly been used to reorder ensembles of point predictions, and we are not aware of any versions of the method that can be used to reorder ensembles of time series.